xesam/proxy-views.js/README.md

 # proxy-views.js

-Some wrapper views for Plain Data Object with [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-Make Data Object more semantic and easier to use.
+Some wrapper views for `Plain Data Object` with [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to make `Data Object` more semantic and easier to use.

-For now, it have three views:
+views:

 1. **MissingView** : a naive wrapper for missing property;
 1. **StrictView** : you can only access property that exists in the origin object;